rust-lang/book/src/ch10-03-lifetime-syntax.md

 were typing the same lifetime annotations over and over in particular situations.
 These situations were predictable and followed a few deterministic patterns.
-The Rust team then programmed these patterns into the Rust compiler's code, so that the borrow checker can infer the lifetimes in these situations without forcing the programmer to explicitly add the annotations.
+The Rust team then programmed these patterns into the Rust compiler's code so that the borrow checker can infer the lifetimes in these situations without forcing the programmer to explicitly add the annotations.

 We mention this piece of Rust history because it's entirely possible that more